* Film actor and director

 In 2012 as well, Affleck praised Senator John McCain for his “leadership” in defending Hillary Clinton’s top aide, Huma Abedin, against Republican critics who had voiced concern about Abedin’s ties to the Muslim Brotherhood.

 In 2013, Affleck said that the political leanings of his fellow actors affect him when he watches their films.
-“When I watch a guy [on screen] I know is a big Republican, part of me thinks, I probably wouldn’t like this person if I met him, or we would have different opinions.”
+“When I watch a guy [on screen] I know is a big Republican, part of me thinks, I probably wouldn’t like this person if I met him, or we would have different opinions.
+That (expletive) fogs the mind when you should be paying attention and be swept into the illusion.”

 Asked in a December 2013 interview whether he would support a Hillary Clinton presidential run in 2016, Affleck replied: “… Hillary does excite me, in the same way the potent symbolism of the first African American president was what thrilled people about Obama.
 It’s similar with Hillary and gender equality.
 The idea that 100 years after women got the right to vote, to have a woman president would be exciting.”